-It is understood that the Department Headappointing authority retains the right to mandate the wearing of specific clothing when it addresses specific safety needs of the employee, the public and/or the Departmentdepartment.
+It is understood that the appointing authority retains the right to mandate the wearing of specific clothing when it addresses specific safety needs of the employee, the public and/or the department.

-- A. For Transportation employees assigned to work for a majority of their assigned hours in the Soils Lab who are required to wear a County prescribed uniform, as assigned by the appointing authority, as a regular part of their duties, that the employee must buy and maintain, shall receive a uniform allowance of twelve dollars and forty-nine cents (\$12.49) paid twenty-four (24) pay periods per year (the first two pay days of each month), the County will pay Eleven Dollars and Fifty-Three Cents (\$11.53) biweekly for each employee who is in paid status and required to wear a County provided uniform/work clothes.
-The employee must maintain those uniforms/work clothes. - B. Transportation employees whose duty assignment primarily involves field work shall receive, upon request, six (6) uniform shirts.
+- A. Transportation employees assigned to work a majority of their assigned hours in the Soils Lab who are required to wear a County prescribed uniform, as assigned by the appointing authority, as a regular part of their duties, that the employee must buy and maintain, shall receive a uniform allowance of twelve dollars and forty-nine cents (\$12.49) paid twenty-four (24) pay periods per year (the first two pay days of each month). - B. Transportation employees whose duty assignment primarily involves field work shall receive, upon request, six (6) uniform shirts.
 Transportation employees whose duty assignment primarily consists of office work and who perform only occasional field work shall receive, upon request, two (2) uniform shirts.
 Employees who receive uniform shirts shall be required to wear them in the performance of their field work duties.
-Uniform shirts shall be replaced as necessary as determined by the Department Headappointing authority or designee.
+Uniform shirts shall be replaced as necessary as determined by the appointing authority or designee.